drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-06/exercise.md

 When we wrote a cross contract execution in [Course 1](https://area-52.io/starting-with-cosm-wasm/3/imbibe_potion-function-part-3) we used CosmWasm's [SubMsg](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.SubMsg.html).
 Howevever, this time we're going to use [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) of messages.

 [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) is a handy type for returning responses of multiple executions.
-Imagine a smart contract function that calls and also wants to return its own response.
-Its `Response`, using a [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html), might look like this:
+Imagine a smart contract function that calls `execute` of two different contracts, and also wants to return its own `Response`.

+Using a [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html), that might look like this:

 ```rs
 let messages = vec![contract_resp1, contract_resp2, this_contract_resp];